 - What is the best course of action?

-- Will the lesions go away on their own?
+- Will the spot go away on its own?

 - What suspicious changes in my skin should I look for?

 Don't hesitate to ask other questions that come up during your appointment.

 What to expect from your doctor

 Your doctor may ask:

 - When did you first notice the skin lesion?

 - Have you noticed any changes in the growth?